 You can use Minitab to calculate a critical value for a hypothesis test instead of looking in a table.

 Minitab displays the critical value, 24.054, in the Session window.
-For the chi-square test, if the test statistic is greater than the critical value, 24.054, in this case, you can conclude that there is statistical evidence to reject the null hypothesis.
+For the chi-square test, if the test statistic is greater than the critical value, you can conclude that there is statistical evidence to reject the null hypothesis.